Ishaan Dev

-Ishaan Dev better known as shaan is an Indian music composer, singer-songwriter, multi-instrumentalist, music programmer and stage performer in several South Indian languages.
+Ishaan Dev is an Indian music composer, singer-songwriter, multi-instrumentalist, music programmer and stage performer in several South Indian languages.

 Hailing from Thiruvallam, Trivandrum, Kerala, India, Ishaan Dev worked in several South Indian languages.
 He won the Best Male Playback Singer Award at Mirchi Music Awards South for the Kannada Movie Shyloo in 2011.
 He had composed and recorded songs for several South Indian movies and established himself an identity as a musician in the industry.
 He is the composer and singer of the famous song, during the 2018 flooding in Kerala ‘Karalurappulla Keralam’ which gained special attention all across the nation.

-Early and Personal Life
+Early and personal life

 Ishaan Dev always aspired to become a singer from an early age.
 He is always influenced by his father who is well-versed in Carnatic Music.
 At the age of three, he started learning Carnatic Music under the guidance of his father.
 Since then, he had the privilege to get guidance and formal training in Carnatic Music from several respected teachers.
 Ishaan believes that there is no end to learning music.
-He also receives formal training in Carnatic Music under the guidance of respected Dr. Sri.
-Cherthala Renganatha Sharma and Dr. Sri.
-Chandra Babu Sir.
+He also receives formal training in Carnatic Music under the guidance of respected Dr. Cherthala Renganatha Sharma and Dr. Chandra Babu.
 He is also being trained in Western Music by Sri.
-Augustin Paul sir.
-In 2009, Ishaan Dev married the love of his life Jeena Shaan and they have 2 beautiful kids aged 8 and 3 respectively.
-He has a studio Music ID records based in Chennai.
-Ishaan is currently in Trivandrum, Kerala, India.
+Augustin Paul.